by Kara-Leah Grant

 If I try and stop the process, and stay still, or do anything ordinary – like type this article – the energy feels stuck and starts to build towards a headache again.
 Only in surrendering into the spontaneous flow of movement do I find release.

-This is Kundalini Awakening, as it happens for me.
+This is Kundalini Awakening, as it is happening for me, in this moment.

-It’s a process that’s been going on for more than a decade now.
-At times insistent, electric and over-whelming – like now – and at other times dormant.
+It’s a process that’s been going on since 2000.
+At times it is insistent, electric and over-whelming – like now – and at other times dormant, yet never fully asleep.

 I’ve learned, over time, to go with the flow – literally.
 Kundalini feels like a river of energy flowing through my body.
 I feel the channels – the nadis – as real as you might feel the blood pumping through your veins when you sprint up three flights of stairs.